"Rich-Get-Richer"? Platform Attention and Earnings Inequality using Patreon Earnings Data: Data and Method

-Originally, the Barabasi-Albert (BA) model assumed full preferential attachment (equivalent to \(\gamma = 0\)) \parencite{barabasi1999emergence}, leading directly to a power law exponent \(\alpha = 2\).\footnote{See Appendix~\ref{app:ba_model} for the original derivation.} Here, we generalize that approach to show how \(\alpha\) depends on the exploration parameter \(\gamma\).

-By extending the BA model and following a heuristic derivation,\footnote{See Appendix~\ref{app:power_law_der} for details.} we find:
+In the original Barabási–Albert (BA) model there is no random component: new links attach purely in proportion to existing degree, which generates a power-law degree distribution with density exponent \(\alpha = 3\).\footnote{ In this mixed model, choosing \(\gamma = 1/2\) yields the same exponent \(\alpha = 3\), although the underlying mechanism differs from the original BA construction.
+See Appendix~\ref{app:ba_model} for the standard BA derivation.} A closely related BA-style mixed (copying) model, in which attention is allocated according to the two rules above, yields a power-law density \(p(A) \propto A^{-\alpha}\) with\footnote{See Appendix~\ref{app:power_law_der} for more details.}

-In this formulation, reducing \(\gamma\) (i.e., relying more on popularity-driven exploitation) decreases \(\alpha\), intensifying inequality and concentrating attention among top creators.
-Conversely, increasing \(\gamma\) promotes exploration, raising \(\alpha\) and yielding a more balanced distribution of attention.
+Within this mixed model, reducing \(\gamma\) (relying more on popularity-driven exploitation) lowers \(\alpha\), intensifying inequality and concentrating attention among top creators, while increasing \(\gamma\) raises \(\alpha\) and produces a more balanced distribution of attention.